msamgan/user-microservice/README.md

 Initially created by [Huda W. Qeshta](https://github.com/hudaQeshta).
 This package is great piece of art.

+## How To Use

+1. Clone the Package
+2. Create an .env from .env.example
+3. Add port to .env
+4. Create config.json from config.example.json in config directory
+5. Add your Database Configuration to config.json

+## Features

 Package contains the following Feature the moment you get the setup up and running.

 1. Groups Module